-- 12 oz cream cheese - such as Trader Joes vegan
+- 12 oz cream cheese or vegan cream cheese

 - 1 cup pumpkin puree

-- 1/4 tsp pumpkin pie spice or additional cinnamon
+- 1/2 tsp cinnamon, and 1/4 tsp pumpkin pie spice or additional cinnamon

-Line an 8×8 pan with parchment paper and your crust of choice unless you’d prefer crustless bars.
-(I included two crust options earlier in this post.)
+- Line an 8-inch pan with parchment.
+Add your crust of choice (or you can make crustless bars).
 Set aside.
-Bring your cream cheese to room temperature or gently warm until easily stir-able.
-Preheat oven to 350 F. If you have an extra baking pan of any size to spare, fill it halfway with water and place on the lower rack of your oven.
+Bring cream cheese to room temperature.
+Preheat oven to 350 F. If you have an extra baking pan of any size, fill it halfway with water and place on the lower rack of your oven.
 (This step can be skipped; it just helps prevent cracking.)
-Blend together all ingredients until just blended—don’t overblend, which would introduce air into the bars and cause cracking later on.
-Pour the batter into the first prepared 8×8 pan, smooth out evenly, and place on the middle rack of your oven.
-Bake 25 minutes, then leave the oven door closed but turn off the oven and let the bars sit in the turned-off oven for another 5 minutes.
-Take out the still-underbaked bars and let them sit at room temperature for an hour.
-(Don’t skip this, as putting them straight from the oven to the fridge would cause—you guessed it!—cracking.)
-Then refrigerate at least 4 hours, during which time they will firm up quite a bit.
-Slice into bars, and store leftovers in the fridge or even in the freezer if you want to thaw them another day.
+Blend all ingredients – don’t over-blend, which can introduce air into the bars and cause cracking later.
+Smooth the batter evenly into the prepared 8-inch pan, and place on the oven's middle rack.
+Bake 25 minutes, then leave the oven door completely closed but turn off the oven and let the bars sit in the turned-off oven for another 10 minutes.
+Take out, and let them cool completely.
+(Don’t skip, as putting them straight from the oven to the fridge would cause—you guessed it!—cracking.)
+I recommend refrigerating a few hours or overnight (very loosely covered with a cloth towel), during which time they firm up quite a bit.
+Slice into bars, and store leftovers in the fridge or freezer.View Nutrition Facts

 Have you made this recipe?